danito/KnownMastodon/README.md

  # KnownMastodon

-Syndicate your posts to Mastodon
+Syndicate your posts to Mastodon instances

 - Share Status, Articles, Images & Bookmarks
 - Handles content warnings : use || as separator between spoiler text and status.
 Text will be split there.